Luxury family home interior design in Bali featuring enclosed climate-controlled living space

 4. Custom Furniture and Local Procurement

+Custom furniture is the practical heart of any home interior design Bali project.
 A major advantage of building a home in Bali is the island’s access to world-class craftsmanship.
 However, managing procurement for a residential build requires extreme diligence.

-Why You Should Avoid Importing Furniture
+Why You Should Avoid Importing Furniture?

 The appeal is understandable—a familiar brand, a known quality standard, convenient delivery.
 The outcome is predictable—swollen drawers, delaminating veneers, rusted hardware, and faded upholstery within eighteen months of installation.
 Furthermore, importing luxury items carries massive Indonesian import taxes that will instantly inflate your FF&E budget.